drxyzw/crypto-dashboard/doc/method.md

 The minimization problem is solved after the loss function is discretized along strike.

+The second derivative for the density computation uses discretization of the original strike grid in data because it is dense.
+So, interpolation is not used.
+For extrapolation, Pareto tails are calibrated to the both sides.

 ## BTC/USD Moment Analysis
 The goal is to predict moments under physical measure from moments under risk-neutral measure using probability in the last section, similarly to [Forecasting swap rate volatility with information from swaptions, A Liu and J Xie, 2023](https://www.bis.org/publ/work1068.pdf).